nx-lr/protea/readme.md

 - stop and exit a loop or an enumeration using the `break` keyword
 - jump to the next iteration or step using the `next` keyword
-- repeat the current iteration or step using the `redo` keyword
+- loop the current iteration or step using the `redo` keyword

 ```dart
 label x: loop {